MA Program in Child Development

 The Academic Program

 The MA program in Child Development seeks to provide the scientific and professional skills to transform knowledge from basic human development research to various applied topics such as child care, nutrition, infant and young child morbidity and mortality, academic motivation in schools, orphanages and children raised in institutions, foster care, adoption, political violence and child soldiers, and effective parenting.
 The program also trains professionals to lead programs designed to enhance the well-being of children and their families in developing countries, with a focus on prevention and intervention.
-The progam also serves as catalysts for improving the status of child development programs in developing countries in order to raise awareness and encourage new generations of child development experts.
+The program also serves as catalysts for improving the status of child development programs in developing countries in order to raise awareness and encourage new generations of child development experts.

 Candidates must have completed an undergraduate degree, with a minimum GPA of 3.0 or the equivalent, in relevant disciplines related to public services for children: social work, occupational therapy, speech and language pathology, physical therapy, nursing, early childhood education, psychology or law.
 Candidates must have at least three years of experience working with children and families.